kingsdigitallab/alice-thornton/frontend/posts/blog/2022-10-25-black-monday-solar-eclipse-1652.md

 [^2]: The text quoted above is from our work-in-progress edition of Alice Thornton's Books.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes.
 'At which time I was big with Child & the sight of it much affrighted me. it beeing soe darke in the morning at breakfast time & came soe sudainly on us that in a bright sun shine morning That he could not see to Eate his breakfast with out a Candle Butt this did amaze me much & I could not Refraine goeing out into the Garden & loole  on the Eclips in water discovring the Power of god soe great to a miracle who did with draw his Light from our Sun so totally that the sky was darke & starres appeared & a cold storme for a time did Posses the Earth.
 Which dreadfull Change did putt me into most serious and deep consideration of the day of Judgmt which would come as sudaine & as certainly uppon all the Earth as this Eclips fell out, which caused me to desire & beg of his majesty that he would prepare me for thes great day in Repentance faith and a holy Life for the Judgements of God was just & Certaine uppon all sinns & Sinners', Alice Thornton, *Book 2: The First Book of My Widowed Condition*, Durham Cathedral Library, GB-0033-CCOM 7, pp. 136-137.

-[^3]: Modernised from Edward Pond, *Pond an Almanack for the year of our Lord God 1652* (Cambridge, 1652), sig.
+[^3]: Modernised from Edward Pond, *An Almanack for the year of our Lord God 1652* (Cambridge, 1652), sig.
 C1v.
 I owe this reference to Anna Marie Roos.

 [^4]: Alexandra Walsham, *Providence in Early Modern England* (Oxford University Press, 2001), p.
 167.